yu210148/gvm_install/README.md

 sudo ./install_gvm.sh
 ```

 Based on [koromicha's excellent guide](https://kifarunix.com/install-and-setup-gvm-11-on-ubuntu-20-04/).
-Thanks to the commenters there as well:
+Thanks to the commenters there as well for useful troubleshooting info.

 Takes a while to do everything (a couple of hours on my last test).